1109akshatverma/Dashboard-in-a-day/MSSPL/getting-started.md

      ![02](../Images/2.png)

-1. After selecting continue, it will again ask you to sign in.
+1. After clicking Continue, you will be prompted to sign in again.
+Please use the credentials provided below to log in.

    * Email/Username: <inject key="AzureAdUserEmail"></inject>